logzio/logz-docs/_source/logzio_collections/_shippers/opentelemetry.md

 ```

 ##### Run a working example.
-For a complete working example, you can run [this docker-compose file](https://docs.logz.io/shipping-config-samples/docker-compose.yaml).
+For a complete working example, you can run <a href ="https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/docker-compose.yaml" target = "_blank"> this docker compose file <i class="fas fa-external-link-alt"></i>.</a>

   1. Download the file.
   2. Edit the Account Token and the other necessary parameters.
-  3. Run `docker-compse up`.
+  3. Run `docker-compose up`.
   4. Head to http://0.0.0.0:8080/ to trigger the event that will generate and send traces to your logz.io account.

 ##### Check Jaeger for your traces.

 Give your traces some time to get from your system to ours,
 and then open your Jaeger UI.

+To learn more about tracing instrumentation, see <a href ="/user-guide/distributed-tracing/tracing-instrumentation#instrumentation-recommendations-and-resources" target = "_blank"> Instrumentation recommendations and resources <i class="fas fa-external-link-alt"></i>.</a>